uppittu11/eos-ff/test-forcefields/19/1/1/README.md

-# scaled50
+# mhead-scaled-50

-- Scaled all ESTER-X interactions to 50% of the original
+- scaled ESTER-MHEAD2 interaction by 50%